python-gitlab/python-gitlab/docs/api-usage.rst

 The attributes of objects are defined upon object creation, and depend on the GitLab API itself.
-To list the available information associated with an object use the python introspection tools:
+To list the available information associated with an object use the python introspection tools for v3, or the ``attributes`` attribute for
+v4:

 .. code-block:: python

    project = gl.projects.get(1)

+   # v3
    print(vars(project))
    # or
    print(project.__dict__)

+   # v4
+   print(project.attributes)

-Some ``gitlab.GitlabObject`` classes also provide managers to access related GitLab resources:
+Some objects also provide managers to access related GitLab resources:

 .. code-block:: python